Jd3s/whatsyourcalling/README.md

 ### 3. Install MySql ###

 This may take some time.
 When on Linux or Mac OS, you'll have a bit trouble concerning root access permissions.
-Google it ASAP.
-WE REPEAT, GOOGLE IT !

 https://dev.mysql.com/doc/refman/8.0/en/installing.html